The death of a loved one is never easy, but there are ways to lighten to burden.

 Why pay now?

-The cost of a funeral can run into thousands of dollars, but by paying in advance you can take this burden off your family’s shoulders.
+The cost of a funeral can run into the thousands.
+So paying in advance can help take a burden off your loved one’s shoulders.

-Funeral Trusts are currently exempt from asset testing so you can set aside up to $10,000 in a Funeral Trust and this will not be taken into account when working out if you qualify for a Residential Care Subsidy.
+Funeral Trusts are currently exempt from asset testing, so you can set aside up to $10,000 in a Funeral Trust without it being taken into account when working out if you qualify for a Residential Care Subsidy.

 How does it work?

-To ensure you get the funeral you deserve, it is important the funds grow to cover any increase in funeral costs.
-Your Funeral Trust funds will be invested in low-risk, short-term money market investments.
+To ensure you get the funeral you want, it’s important the funds you set aside grow to accommodate for potential increases in funeral costs.
+That’s why Funeral Trust funds are invested in low-risk, short-term money market investments.

-When you pass away, your Funeral Trust funds will be immediately available to settle funeral expenses.
-Any remaining balance will be paid over to your executor for the benefit of your estate.
+Then, when you die, your Funeral Trust funds will be immediately available to settle the burial expenses.
+This means that you access early payment discounts for funeral costs.
+Any remaining balance will be paid to your executor for the benefit of your estate.

 What are the costs?

-An establishment fee of $150 is payable at the time of application and the minimum initial contribution is $3,000.
 A management fee will be charged on the funds invested.
 There are no other fees to operate your Funeral Trust and no fee is charged when the funds are paid out.
-You will receive annual statements giving details of all the transactions over the previous year.
+You’ll receive annual statements giving details of all the transactions over the previous year.

-Income earned on your Funeral Trust is taxed at the rate of 33% as trustee income.
-These earnings do not need to be declared in your tax return as income.
+Income earned on your Funeral Trust is taxed, like any other investment, at 33% as Trustee income.
+These earnings don’t need to be declared in your tax return as income.